pallets/jinja/README.rst

 Philosophy
 ----------

-Application logic is for the controller; however, try not to make life painful for the template designer due to not enough functionality.
+Application logic is for the controller, but don't make the template designer's life difficult by restricting functionality too much.

 For more information visit the new `Jinja2 webpage`_ and `documentation`_.